Here’s the 1 minute TL;DR version

 Browsing posts on Culture Planet.

-Booking an available task on Task Planet.
+Browsing and booking an available task on Task Planet.

 Creating a task on Task Planet.